kyma-project/community/concepts/observability-configurable-logging/08-revised-api.md

 metadata:
   name: OpenSearchHTTP-App
 spec:
-  input: #  optional section as application is default and all logs are processed by default
+  input: #  optional section because application is default and all logs are processed by default
     application:
       excludeNamespaces: ["kyma-system", "kube-system"]
   filters: # optional section